 TREES is a make believe forest to step into and become one with the trees.
-The forest moves and is overloaded by shadows – scary foreign fascinating, the forest allures you into the shadow, you enter the woods and dwell into a thrill.
+The forest moves and is overloaded by shadows – scary, foreign, fascinating, the forest allures you into the shadows.
+You enter the woods and dwell into a thrill.
 Uncertain figures dancing among the trees link themselves to your shadow, lend you some moves, and set-up the pace.
-You follow your mood, show them your moves, then shadow them while they shadow you.
+You follow your mood, show them your moves, shadow them while they shadow you.
 And off you go, stumble and crawl, tiptoe and roll, bundle up in a pile, spread apart, toss your limbs, leap and run, then lie quietly down and rest for a while.
-Carefully, one move after the next, by ragbags of shapes, you/we dwell into choreography, inside and about ourselves and each other.
+Carefully, one move after the next, you dwell into choreography, inside and about yourselves and each other.

 TREES is a crowd in motion where interaction is unavoidable, hence paving for receptive participation.
 A reciprocal event shaped by visitors, dancers, music, shadows and the forest tuning each other in.
 Choreography made of perceiving and responding – a place that mobilizes our senses and where dancing is a way of sharing.

 TREES is performed for, with and by smaller groups of visitors with the leading assistance of ccap dancers, and lasts around 40 minutes.
 No previous dancing experience is required.
 The event is open to the general public from age 4.
 A special version is performed for children from age 2 and for people with various disabilities (which is widely appreciated).
 TREES is also presented as a site installation without dancers.

 TREES is an interactive version of the ccap production ”cut-outs & trees” commissioned by ENPARTS (European Network Performing Arts) premiered at the Venice Biennale June 2010, performed at Dance Umbrella in London, MADE Festival in Umeå and recurrently at Dansens Hus in Stockholm.